 The articles of the Corporation provide for the board of Directors (the "Board") to consist of a minimum of three and maximum of ten Directors.
 The following individuals are management's nominees for appointment as Directors: J.W.
 Bud Bird, O.C., Reid Carter, David Mann, Saul Shulman and Samuel J.B.
 Pollock.
-Louis J. Maroun resigned from the Board effective July 31, 2012, and is therefore not being nominated for re-election.

 The persons named in the form of proxy accompanying this Circular intend to vote FOR the reelection of the five current Directors noted below as the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
 A majority of the votes cast by the Shareholders is required to elect the Directors.

 Management of the Corporation does not contemplate that any of the nominees will be unable to serve as a Director for the ensuing financial year, however, if that should occur for any reason prior to the Meeting or any adjournment(s) or postponement(s) thereof, the persons named in the form of proxy accompanying this Circular have the right to vote for the election of the remaining nominees and may vote for the election of a substitute nominee in their discretion.
 Each Director elected will hold office until the close of the first annual meeting of the Shareholders following his election unless his office is earlier vacated in accordance with the by-laws of the Corporation or applicable corporate law.